Tag Archives: climate modeling

 2008 Patrick Michaels Interview in Cato Institute Newsletter

-An interview with climatologist Patrick Michaels, the current Director of the Center for the Study of Science at the Cato Institute and past president of the American Association of State Climatologists.
-In the interview, Michaels diminishes carbon’s effect on global warming, dismisses rising global temperatures, and advocates for a “do nothing” public policy approach to […]
+Summary An interview with climatologist Patrick Michaels, the current Director of the Center for the Study of Science at the Cato Institute and past president of the American Association of State Climatologists.
+In the interview, Michaels diminishes carbon’s effect on global warming, dismisses rising global temperatures, and advocates for a “do nothing” public policy approach […]

 2000 ExxonMobil Global Climate Change Op-Ed Series

-In April 2000, Exxon published a collection of Op Eds it had submitted across the country in order to influence public understanding of the risks of climate change and proposed solutions.
+Summary In April 2000, Exxon published a collection of Op Eds it had submitted across the country in order to influence public understanding of the risks of climate change and proposed solutions.
 The series here includes articles entitled “Do No Harm,” “Unsettled Science,” “The Promise of Technology,” and “The Path Forward on Climate Change.”
-Each of […]
+Each […]

 2000 ExxonMobil Global Climate Change: A Better Path Forward

-This pamphlet is a collection of information aimed to highlight uncertainty around climate models and whether fossil fuels contribute to climate change.
+Summary This pamphlet is a collection of information aimed to highlight uncertainty around climate models and whether fossil fuels contribute to climate change.
 The article offers alternative theories and research, many of which are supported by Exxon rather than independent scientists.
-“A Better Path Forward” includes a forward by then Exxon CEO Lee Raymond and underestimate […]
+“A Better Path Forward” includes a forward by then Exxon CEO Lee Raymond and […]

 1999 Greening Earth Society State of the Climate Report

-This 1999 “State of the Climate Report” is a collection of essays on climate change written by noted climate-denying scientists, many of whom have established financial relationships with the fossil fuel industry.
-The initial essays of the report present arguments that the unusually warm temperatures of recent years are not associated with climate change and […]
+Summary This 1999 “State of the Climate Report” is a collection of essays on climate change written by noted climate-denying scientists, many of whom have established financial relationships with the fossil fuel industry.
+The initial essays of the report present arguments that the unusually warm temperatures of recent years are not associated with climate change […]

 1998 Report “Climate Change: What does Shell think and do about it?”

-“Climate Change: What does Shell think and do about it?” is a 1998 handout from a trove of Royal Dutch/Shell Group (“Shell”) documents unearthed by Jelmer Mommers of De Correspondent.
-Printed to explain the science of climate change and what the company was doing to address it, Shell resisted calling climate change a threat, but […]
+Summary “Climate Change: What does Shell think and do about it?” is a 1998 handout from a trove of Royal Dutch/Shell Group (“Shell”) documents unearthed by Jelmer Mommers of De Correspondent.
+Printed to explain the science of climate change and what the company was doing to address it, Shell resisted calling climate change a threat, […]

 1998 Shell Internal TINA Group Scenarios 1998-2020 Report